 What do you get when you separate your marketing teams?
 A separated customer experience.

 When you have advertisers working on ads and designers working on post-click landing pages, you get two different approaches to selling the same thing.
 When the two departments don’t cooperate, there’s no way to create a seamless transition between the pre- and post-click.
-Conversely, the best way to combat a siloed creation of the pre- and post-click experience is with collaboration.
+Conversely, the best way to combat a siloed creation of the pre- and post-click landing page is with collaboration.
 Get your creative teams together to build end-to-end campaigns, ad to post-click landing page to thank you page.
 The more consistent language and branding and overall message are, the more likely your campaign is to succeed.

 Here’s another common misconception creating mismatched online experiences.
-Even with the abundance of marketing technology available, teams still don’t realize just how personalized they can make the post-click experience. post-click landing pages created based on geography, product, time of day, can be created to match an ad set of the same capability.
+Even with the abundance of marketing technology available, teams still don’t realize just how personalized they can make the post-click landing page. post-click landing pages created based on geography, product, time of day, can be created to match an ad set of the same capability.
 Not only that, but dynamic text insertion allows visitors to input URL parameters into a post-click landing page, like name and location.
 Then, A/B testing tools help marketers create even more targeted versions of their pages that perfect the approach to converting each audience segment.